 "China and the United States are not a dyad—the codependency of the two economies is far more complex than that—but their voices are indispensable to any serious discussions on these topics," said Stephen Roach, China specialist and senior fellow at Yale's Jackson Institute for Global Affairs and SOM senior lecturer.
 "I anticipate that this conference will frame many of the most important issues that will drive the China debate for years to come."

-The floor plan for the Yale Leadership Center.
+The floor plan for the Yale Center Beijing.
 Rendering by M Moser Associates.

 Yale has the longest and most substantive relations with China of any U.S. university—the study of China has been an integral part of the Yale curriculum since 1878.
 Since its founding, Yale SOM has built strong relationships with China as well.
 Students coming to the school from China constitute the largest overseas group and many alumni live and work there.
 The school has long operated executive education programs in China and New Haven for leading Chinese companies, including some of the most prominent state-owned enterprises.
 Fellows of the school's China Enterprise Initiative and China India Insights Program include world-renowned faculty experts in accounting, economics, finance, management, marketing, and strategy, as well as anthropology, environmental management, politics, public health, and sociology.

 Professor of Finance Zhiwu Chen said, "Connections between Yale and China have already done so much to advance the mutual understanding of the world's two largest economies.
 Still, the Yale Center Beijing will help to create intellectual connections that might otherwise never have existed."